MoritzVolkman/causal-bert-pytorch/README.md

 # Causal Bert -- in Pytorch!
 Pytorch implementation of ["Adapting Text Embeddings for Causal Inference" by Victor Veitch, Dhanya Sridhar, and David M. Blei](https://arxiv.org/pdf/1905.12741.pdf).

+# Adaption of Causal Bert Pytorch for Tweet Analysis
+This repository takes the Causal BERT Pytorch implementation by rpryzant and adapts it for the use with the [US election tweet database](https://www.kaggle.com/datasets/manchunhui/us-election-2020-tweets), using the #biden or #trump as treatment, the existence of both hashtags in the tweet as confounder, and whether the tweet has more than a 100 retweets as outcome.
 # Quickstart

 ```